 The type and format of these events increases the variety of ways the common can be used for outdoor activities enjoyed by the public to provide an important public benefit.
 The events provide for the public interest by offering cultural, social and community engagement opportunities for thousands of people, reflecting the diversity of the borough.
 The range of events beneficially supplements and diversifies the recreation and entertainment uses permitted on the common by Article 7 of the Order, to enable it to best serve the broad and diverse interests of the neighbourhood, the borough and the wider London population.
 Events such as these, taking place on appropriately sized, well-managed accessible sites, are needed to increase the profile of London's leisure and events industry, particularly in support of a post Covid-19 recovery for the hospitality and leisure sector.

-In the commercial interests of the neighbourhood, the events bring visitors to the area, many of whom will spend money at the businesses bordering the common.
-The events programme is welcomed by the Clapham Business Improvement District.
-The events also offer employment opportunities for local residents; and staff employed on events spend money at local businesses.
+In the commercial interests of the neighbourhood, the events bring visitors to the area, many of whom will spend money at the businesses bordering the common and locally on travel and accommodation.
+The events also offer employment opportunities for local residents; and staff employed on events spend money at local businesses while in the local area.

-Lambeth Council, the organisation with primary landowner interests in Clapham Common, uses the income from the events hosted on the common to fund a range of vital public services for residents such as the maintenance of Lambeth's parks and open spaces (which includes Clapham Common) and Adult and Children's Services.
-A significant proportion of event income is ring-fenced for the enhancement of Lambeth's parks and open spaces.
-This funding is categorised as Parks Investment Levy (PIL).
-PIL funded projects are agreed between the Clapham Common Management Advisory Committee (CCMAC) and Lambeth Council's Parks Service.
+Lambeth Council, the organisation with primary interest in the site, uses the income from the events it hosts on the common to fund a range of vital public services for residents such as Adult and Children's Services and the maintenance of parks and open spaces.
+A significant proportion of events income is ring-fenced for the enhancement of parks and open spaces over and above core budget provision.
+This funding is categorised as Parks Investment Levy (PIL) and is calculated at 25% of the total income from every event.
+Of this allocation, 80% will be spent on the common itself, on projects agreed between the Clapham Common Management Advisory Committee (CCMAC) and the Parks Service.
+The remaining 20% will be spent at smaller local parks, such as Grafton Square and St. Paul's Churchyard, open spaces which are not able to host commercial events.

-The Parks budget has been cut by over 70% since 2016 due to Lambeth Council's overall financial position, and so the PIL income is crucial in enabling Lambeth to maintain Clapham Common to a good standard and ensure the ongoing retention of its Green Flag and Gold award under London in Bloom.
-PIL funds projects and initiatives on the common such as additional litter-picking, boundary protection bollards, new bins, biodiversity projects, refurbishment of the Bandstand before its 130th Anniversary in 2020, the hire of horses to improve biodiversity, preparing and seeding new wildflower areas, new and replacement playground equipment and outdoor gym equipment.
+The Parks budget has been cut by over 50% since 2016 due to the Council's overall financial position, and so the PIL income is crucial in enabling Lambeth to maintain the common to a good standard and ensure the ongoing retention of its Green Flag and Gold award under London in Bloom.
+PIL funds projects and initiatives on the common such as additional litter-picking, boundary protection bollards, new bins and biodiversity projects.
+Subject to all events going ahead, CCMAC should have a minimum of £125k (£167k less 25% which is shared with smaller parks in the Borough) at its disposal next year; its priorities have already been established as ecology, and bollards, but specific proposals will be discussed within the management committee.

-In addition to PIL the CCMAC is given an annual grant out of the income made from the events on the Common to deliver a series of free community concerts on the Bandstand.
+In addition to PIL the CCMAC is given an annual grant from surplus events income to deliver a series of free concerts on the Bandstand.

-In this way income from the proposed temporary events will be used in the public interest to promote nature conservation, conservation of landscape and enhancement of the public realm at Clapham Common and at other green public spaces in the borough.
+In this way income from the proposed temporary music event will be used in the public interest to promote nature conservation and conservation of the landscape at Clapham Common and at other green public spaces in the borough.